 Some states require that an overt act be made in further of the conspiracy, however, Michigan law does not require that an overt act be made.
 The conspiracy is a separate offense and does not merge into the completed crime.
 Michigan requires an overt act for some other offenses, like an attempted crime for example.

 In order for a criminal defendant to be convicted of conspiracy, it is a basic requirement that there are at least two “guilty” minds who intend to conspire and achieve the criminal objective at issue.
 Therefore, if a criminal defendant “conspires” with an undercover police officer in order to achieve a criminal objective, there is not a conspiracy chargeable under law.
 This is because the undercover police officer is not really agreeing to anything, he or she is just pretending.

-A person found guilty of conspiracy can be held liable for crime committed by other co-conspirators if the other crimes were committed in furtherance of the conspiracy objective and if they were foreseeable.
+A person found guilty of conspiracy can be held liable for a crime committed by other co-conspirators if the other crimes were committed in furtherance of the conspiracy objective and if they were foreseeable.

 If you are charged with or under investigation for being part of a state or federal conspiracy, you need a top defense lawyer immediately.
 These charges are serious and regularly result in jail and prison sentences.
 Call us today for a free consultation and confidential case evaluation.
 Please call us at (248) 263-6800 or complete a Request for Assistance Form and a highly experienced criminal defense lawyer will promptly contact you.
 Do not get sold out by the lowest bidder!